jeffsf/pyDE1/README.md

 * To be able to keep cached values of DE1 variables current, a read-back is requested on each write.
 * `NoneSet` and `NONE_SET` added to some `enum.IntFlag` to provide clearer representations
 * Although `is_read_once` and `is_stable` have been roughed in, optimizations using them have not been done
-* Disabled reads of `CUUID.ReadFromMMR` as it returns the request itself (which is not easily distinguashable from the data read.
+* Disabled reads of `CUUID.ReadFromMMR` as it returns the request itself (which is not easily distinguishable from the data read.
 These two interpret their `Length` field differently, making it difficult to determine if `5` is an unexpected value or if it was just that 6 words were requested to be read.
 * Scaling on `MMR0x80LowAddr.TANK_WATER_THRESHOLD` was corrected.